Jogoce18/Projeto-21-Front-Biomedical/README.md

 # Description
 <p align="justify">
-<b>Sing me a song</b> is an application for anonymous song recommendation.
-The more people like a recommendation, the more likely it is to be recommended to others.
+<b>Biome Optimus </b> is an application for the control of preventive and corrective maintenance of medical equipment.

 </p>